NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Launch Fireworks Display.md

 **Effect** You set off a fireworks display.
 You can launch a normal firework to simply create a visual or audible signal within 20 feet or you can choose one of the following special effects.
 A firework display has the listed traits, and if it costs more than 1 batch of infused reagents, it is noted in its Cost entry.

-**Comet** `pf2:1` (visual) You shoot a streak of shining light in a 60-foot line.
+**Comet** `pf2:1` (visual) You shoot a streak of shining light in a @Template\[line|distance:60\].
 All spaces in that line are lit with bright light until the start of your next turn.
 As part of this action, you can also Point Out a single creature in the line, and your allies do not need to hear or understand you.

 **Flower** `pf2:1` (visual) You ignite a ring of sparks, creating a shape that might be reminiscent of a flower blooming in the sky.
 Each enemy with 20 feet of you must attempt a Fortitude save.
 On a failure, the enemy is [[Conditions/Dazzled|Dazzled]] for 1 round, and on a critical failure they are dazzled for 2 rounds.